lucascostasantiago/lucascostasantiago/README.md

 </div>

 ### ℹ️ About me
-Graduating in Software Engineering at the Federal University of Ceará (UFC).
+I try to give my best in everything I do, I am always attentive to new technologies and always applying the acquired knowledge.
-Full Stack developer using C#, .NET Framework, Microsoft SQL Server, JavaScript, TypeScript, React.js.
+Full Stack developer using as technologies,
-Knowledge in Java, Spring Framework, Angular.
 ##
 ### 🛠 Technologies & Tools
 I develop and have experience with the following languages, frameworks, database and versioning tools.